krati19/Attendance_Management_System/README.md

 tracking helps alleviate major grievances in the present system such as unnecessary time consumption and proxies.

+This project i smade on Visual Studio Code using Python version 3.10.4

 TECHNOLIGIES USED:

 Tkinter for whole GUI

-OpenCV for taking images and face recognition (cv2.face.LBPHFaceRecognizer_create()) CSV, Numpy, Pandas, datetime etc. for other purposes. mysqlite for database
+OpenCV for taking images and face recognition (cv2.face.LBPHFaceRecognizer_create())

+CSV, Numpy, Pandas, datetime etc. for other purposes.

+mysqlite for database

 FEATURES: